-As a mom who’s gone through two pregnancies (including a twin pregnancy), these are my best suggestions for you to keep in mind when trying to survive the first trimester.
+As a mom who’s gone through three pregnancies (including a twin pregnancy), these are my best suggestions for you to keep in mind when trying to survive the first trimester.
 These helped me and they’ll help you too.
 You got this.

 (Just a heads up, this post might contain affiliate links to products I absolutely love and recommend.)

 The first trimester is the worst.
 It really is.
 BUT, it does end.

 Even if you are cursed with morning sickness your entire pregnancy, or even hyperemesis gravidarum, it will end when you give birth.

 I know the months seem like such a long time to feel like utter crap, but once your little bundle of joy is here, it will go away and you’ll feel like a new woman.